cirocosta/chicken-gun/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -p, --pid <pid>    file to write the PID of the current execution to [default: /tmp/cg.pid]
+    -p, --pid <pid>    File to write the PID of the current execution to [default: /tmp/cg.pid]

 SUBCOMMANDS:
-    cpu            drive user cpu utilization to the top help           Prints this message or the help of the given subcommand(s) memory         tries to allocate a lot of memory memory-wave    keeps allocating and deallocating memory in intervals
+    context-switches    Drive context switches to the top cpu                 Drive user cpu utilization to the top help                Prints this message or the help of the given subcommand(s) memory              Tries to allocate a lot of memory memory-wave         Keeps allocating and deallocating memory in intervals
 ```

 ### In a container